Serving pets and the people who love them

 The Humane Society of Southern Arizona is more than just an animal shelter.
 HSSA has many programs designed to serve the pets in our community and the people who care for them.

 The Humane Society of Southern Arizona helps thousands of animals find place in loving homes every year.
 Some of these animals may have arrived at the shelter after facing adverse living conditions, neglect, abuse, medical emergencies, or trauma.
-Other dogs simply have never been properly socialized to people or other dogs.
+Others simply have never been properly socialized to people or other animals.

 Thanks to generous donors, HSSA has been able to implement a solution-based training program to help "at risk" dogs with the aid of selected Department of Corrections (DOC) crew members.